 Thanks for joining me!

-In 2016, I developed a condition after experiencing a seizure which has left me with New Persistent Daily Headache.
-This is a fancy way of saying that I have had a debilitating headache every day, 24 hours a day since July 5, 2016.
-My health journey started long before that.
+In 2016, I developed a condition after experiencing a seizure which has left me with New Daily Persistent Headache.
+This is a fancy way of saying that I have had a debilitating headache every waking second of my life since July 5, 2016.
+But chronic illness was part of my health journey long before that.

-Growing up I never knew how to explain my anxiety and depression to anyone let alone a doctor.
-I don’t remember a day where my Social Anxiety Disorder didn’t affect my life.
+Growing up I never knew how to explain my anxiety and depression to anyone-let alone a doctor.
+I don’t remember a day where my social anxiety didn’t affect my life.
 I also don’t remember a time not feeling depressed.
-When I was 15, this all came to a head when after years of engaging in self-harm, I was hospitalized in a psychiatric ward.
+At 15 years old this all came to a head when, after years of engaging in self-harm, I was hospitalized in a psychiatric ward.
 Oddly enough, that was the first time I felt at home somewhere.
 That was the first time I knew people “like me”.
-At 16, in addition to my anxiety disorder and depression, I started to have visual and auditory hallucinations resulting in a new diagnosis of Schizoaffective Disorder.
+At 16, in addition to my anxiety disorder and depression, I started to have visual and auditory hallucinations.
+Resulting in a new diagnosis of Schizoaffective Disorder.
 If you’ve ever experienced a mental illness, you know how isolating this experience is.

 You are going to be ok.

 Thank you for taking this time to read this short introduction.
 This website is going to be a blog where I share my experiences and tips for moving forward, as well as some how-to posts that I find helpful for just making life easier.

 I also will let you know right away that I plan on monetizing this site using affiliate links and other forms of ads here and there.
 If that’s annoying, I totally get it and I apologize in advance.
 I always want to be transparent with you all, and I wouldn’t feel right if I didn’t address that here and now.

 So again, Welcome to Saturday Night Psych(ic).
 You are going to be okay.

 Good company in a journey makes the way seem shorter. — Izaak Walton